Cheadle, Greater Manchester: Transport

-There are now advanced plans to build a new railway station in Cheadle, on the Mid-Cheshire line between Altrincham and Stockport.
-The station facilities would be built on the car park of the Alexandra Hospital, near to where the former LNWR station was sited.
-It is expected to open in 2025.
+There are now advanced plans to build a new station in Cheadle, on the Mid-Cheshire line between Altrincham and Stockport.
+The station facilities will be built on the car park of the Alexandra Hospital, near to where the former LNWR station was sited.
+Although it has been approved formally, the expected completion date is currently uncertain.

-Nearby stations are located at Gatley, approximately one mile west of Cheadle, and the neighbouring areas of East Didsbury (within the City of Manchester's boundaries), Cheadle Hulme and Heald Green.
+Nearby stations, with services operated by Northern Trains, are located at: